An infinite-dimensional approach to path-dependent Kolmogorov equations: Solution in

-We will often write $J_n\xphi{x}{\phi}$ for $\xphi{x}{J_n\phi}$ in the sequel.\\ It can be easily proved that if $B$ satisfies assumption \ref{ass:B} in $\sD $ then for every $n$ the operator $B_n$ satisfies assumption \ref{ass:B} both in $\sD$ and in $\sL^p$.
-Thus if we consider the approximated SDE
+We will often write $J_n {x \choose \phi}$ for ${x \choose J_n\phi}$ in the sequel.
+It can be easily proved that if $B$ satisfies Assumption \ref{assB} in $\sD$ then for every $n$ the operator $B_n$ satisfies Assumption \ref{assB} both in $\sD$ and in $\sL^p$.
+Thus, if we consider the approximated SDE

-by theorem \ref{thm:SDE} it admits a unique path by path mild solution $Y_n^{s,y}$ such that, thanks to theorem \ref{thm:regularity}, the map $t\mapsto Y^{s,y}_n(t)$ si in $C^{2,\alpha}_b$.
-Suppose also we are given a final condition $\Phi\colon\sD\to\bR$ for the backward Kolmogorov equation \call{eq:PKolmogorov} associated to the original problem with $B$; approximations $\Phi_n$ can be defined in the exact same way.
-We have then a sequence of approximated backward Kolmogorov's equations in $\sL^p$, namely
+by Theorem \ref{thmSDE} it admits a unique path by path mild solution $Y_n^{s,y}$ such that, thanks to Theorem \ref{4535454754545}, the map $t\mapsto Y^{s,y}_n(t)$ is in $C^{2,\alpha}_b$.
+Suppose also we are given a terminal condition $\Phi\colon\sD\to\bR $ for the backward Kolmogorov equation (\ref{eqPKolmogorov}) associated to the original problem with $B$; approximations $\Phi_n$ can be defined in the exact same way.
+We have then a sequence of approximated backward Kolmogorov equations in $\sL^p$, namely

-with final condition $u_n(T,\cdot)=\Phi_n$.
-Theorem \ref{thm:Lp} yields in fact that for each $n$ the function
+with terminal condition $u_n(T,\cdot)=\Phi_n$.
+Theorem \ref{thmLp} yields in fact that for each $n$ the function